Driving While License Suspended Lawyer in Miami, FL

 What is Considered Driving While License Suspended in Miami?

-In Miami, law enforcement must prove that the person being charged with driving with a suspended license knew that their license was not intact.
+In Miami, law enforcement must prove that the person being charged with driving with a suspended license in Florida knew that their license was not intact.
 In the case that an individual was not aware that they had a suspended license, the charges that are brought up against them are likely to be just a minor traffic infraction.

 If this is your first offense and you did not have knowledge that your license had been canceled, suspended, or revoked, a conviction means you will be found guilty of a moving violation, which is punishable by a fine, assessment of points on your license, and/or traffic school.

-- A first conviction is guilty of a misdemeanor of the second degree, punishable by up to 60 days in jail and/or a $500 fine
+- A first conviction is guilty of a misdemeanor of the second degree, punishable by up to 60 days in jail and/or a $500 fine.

-- A second conviction is guilty of a misdemeanor of the first degree, punishable by up to 1 year in jail and/or a $1000 fine
+- A second conviction is guilty of a misdemeanor of the first degree, punishable by up to 1 year in jail and/or a $1,000 fine.

 Possible Reasons That a License is Suspended

-The reason why people end up with driving privileges suspended may include failure to pay traffic tickets, driving under the influence of alcohol or drugs, or reckless driving.
+The reasons people end up with driving privileges suspended may include failure to pay traffic tickets, driving under the influence of alcohol or drugs, or reckless driving.
 The reasons why a suspended license was given to an individual will play a major role in the repercussions that an individual will have to face if they are caught driving by authorities while their driving privileges are suspended.

 How a Defense Attorney Will Help Your Case